fiddleHeads/spatial-reference/content/datum.md

 In the next section, we'll explore two different kinds of coordinate systems that are used in map making, geographic and projected coordinate systems.

+To learn more about Canada's unique history of surveying, check out [100 Years of Geodetic Surveys in Canada](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadian-spatial-reference-system-csrs/100-years-geodetic-surveys-canada/9110).

-This section references information and ideas from [What is a datum](https://oceanservice.noaa.gov/facts/datum.html), [NOAA Celebrates 200 Years](https://celebrating200years.noaa.gov/magazine/vertical_datums/welcome.html#network), and [Geodetic Datums](https://gisgeography.com/geodetic-datums-nad27-nad83-wgs84/).
+This section references information and ideas from [What is a datum](https://oceanservice.noaa.gov/facts/datum.html), [NOAA Celebrates 200 Years](https://celebrating200years.noaa.gov/magazine/vertical_datums/welcome.html#network), [Geodetic Datums](https://gisgeography.com/geodetic-datums-nad27-nad83-wgs84/), and  [100 Years of Geodetic Surveys in Canada](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadian-spatial-reference-system-csrs/100-years-geodetic-surveys-canada/9110).